triggermesh/test-infra/perf/thrpt-receiver/README.md

 Max open files            1048576              1048576              files
 ...
 ```

+### Throughput

+_The Go garbage collector was disabled for the entire duration of this load test to prevent GC pauses from influencing
+the results.
+The event store was initialized with a size of 300,000 using the `-estimated-total-events` flag._

 The attack was performed in 5 intervals of 12s, by increments of 1600 events/sec, with a payload of 2 KiB.
 Below is a
 summary of the attack as reported by [`vegeta`][vegeta].